yangsenius/TransPose/README.md

-## TransPose: Towards Explainable Human Pose Estimation by Transformer
+## Introduction

-**[TransPose](https://arxiv.org/abs/2012.14214)** is a simple and explainable human pose estimation model based on a CNN feature extractor, a Transformer Encoder, and a prediction head.
-Given an image, the attention layers built in Transformer can capture long-range spatial relationships between keypoints and explain what dependencies the predicted keypoints locations highly rely on.
+**[TransPose](https://arxiv.org/abs/2012.14214)** is a human pose estimation model based on a CNN feature extractor, a Transformer Encoder, and a prediction head.
+Given an image, the attention layers built in Transformer can efficiently capture long-range spatial relationships between keypoints and explain what dependencies the predicted keypoints locations highly rely on.

 ![Architecture](transpose_architecture.png)